Encouragement for Trusts in Canada

 We treasure our Anglican and English traditions—once severed from the Catholic Church, now restored to full communion.
 Our patrimony, particularly our Prayer Book, offers a deep well of spirituality: a toolbox for evangelisation, an unapologetically Catholic way of life, rich in faith, history, and culture.

-When establishing your group, be clear about leadership, planned activities, and your model of community life.
+When establishing your Trust group, be clear about leadership, planned activities, and your model of community life.
 The following practices are recommended:

-• Form a Vestry to share leadership responsibilities.
+• Form a Vestry to share group leadership responsibilities.
 This might include a lay reader to lead Morning or Evening Prayer and a Warden, who also serves as a member of the Domus Anglicana Vestry.

 • If funds are to be collected and managed, include appropriate financial officers and ensure sound oversight.

-• Gather regularly for the Daily Office (Matins and Evensong) and include other communal activities beyond liturgy.
+• Gather regularly for the Daily Office (Mattins and Evensong) and include other communal activities beyond liturgy.
 The Ordinariate is not interested in offering ‘boutique’ liturgical events but rather seeks authentic, joyful communities of faith.

 Lay-led liturgies should follow Divine Worship: The Daily Office (Commonwealth Edition).
 Domus Anglicana can provide support in using this resource.